 A joint venture

-China General Nuclear Power Corporation (CGN) and EDF have created a joint venture company, called General Nuclear System Limited (GNS), to undertake the Generic Design Assessment (GDA) process for the UK HPR1000 nuclear reactor technology.
+CGN and EDF have created a joint venture company, called General Nuclear System Limited (GNS), to undertake the Generic Design Assessment (GDA) process for the UK HPR1000 nuclear reactor technology.

 In October 2016, we wrote to the Department for Business, Energy and Industrial Strategy (BEIS) requesting entry to the GDA process for the UK HPR1000 reactor design.
 The request was accompanied by a report providing evidence of our readiness and, in January 2017, we formally entered Step 1 of the GDA process.
+The targeted timescale for the UK HPR1000 GDA process is approximately five years from the start of Step 1.

 CGN and EDF have been working together for more than 30 years on a range of projects, including nuclear development and construction in China.
 We formed an industrial partnership in the UK to build the Hinkley Point C nuclear power station in Somerset and to develop Sizewell C (Suffolk) and Bradwell B (Essex).